About This Chapter

 - Examine discrimination and biases of age-based stereotypes

 1. Factors Affecting Occupational Choice: Psychological, Social, Economic, and Cultural

 Many factors affect a person's choice of occupation.
 Learn about the categories of factors: psychological, social, economic, and cultural, as well as an example of these factors in action.

 2. How Occupational Choice Changes with Age

-In this lesson, we will examine some of the changes that occur to occupational choices as we age.
-In our youth, we just want a job for cash, but as we age, we begin to want more.
+In this lesson, we will examine some of the reasons behind the occupational choices people make as they age.
+In one's youth, they just want a job for cash, but as they age, they begin to want more.

 3. Job Satisfaction in Older Workers: Associated Factors